gbv/jskos/jskos.md

 # Introduction

-**JSKOS** defines a JavaScript Object Notation (JSON) structure to encode knowledge organization systems, such as classifications, thesauri, and authority files.
+**JSKOS** defines a JavaScript Object Notation (JSON) structure to encode knowledge organization systems (KOS), such as classifications, thesauri, and authority files.
 The current draft of JSKOS supports encoding of [concepts] and [concept schemes] with their corresponding properties.
 Support of [concept mappings] and [concept collections] is experimental.